bigai-nlco/ReflectEvo/README.md

 <h1 align="center">Improving Meta Introspection of Small LLMs by Learning Self-Reflection from Self-Generated Data</h1>
 <p align="center">

-We present a novel pipeline **ReflectEvo** to demonstrate that **small language models(SLMs) can enhance meta introspection through reflection learning**.
-Building on this pipeline, we curate a large scale, diverse, and unsupervised reflection learning dataset ReflectEvo-460k containing 460k reflection samples derived from 17 source datasets spanning 10 tasks and domains.
+We propose a novel pipeline **ReflectEvo**, to automatically generate self-reflection data and leverage self-training to enhance LLM’s reflection capability.

-we propose a novel pipeline ReflectEvo, to automatically generate self-reflection data and leverage self-training to enhance LLM’s reflection capability.
+Building on this pipeline, we curate a large scale, diverse, and unsupervised reflection learning dataset **ReflectEvo-460k** containing 460k reflection samples derived from 17 source datasets spanning 10 tasks and domains.

 ![Overall Pipeline](assets/overall.png)